rsnikhil/Forvis_RISCV-ISA-Spec/README.md

 ### How to build Forvis and run it on RISC-V binaries

-One way to execute Forvis (exhibiting sequential, one-instruction-at-a-time semantics) is to build and execute it as a standard Haskell program.
-If you do not already have the standard Haskell compiler `ghc` installed, you will need to to do so.
-It is available as a standard package in most Linux distributions.
+Forvis can be executed as a sequential RISC-V simulator (sequential, one-instruction-at-a-time semantics), by building and executing it as a standard Haskell program.

+You will need the standard Haskell compiler `ghc` which is available for Linux, MacOS and Windows, along with its standard `elf` library for parsing ELF files.
+These are available as standard packages in most Linux distributions.
 For example, on Debian and Ubuntu systems, you can say:

         $ apt-get  install  ghc
+        $ apt-get  install  cabal
+	$ cabal install elf

-(The version of ghc should not matter, since Forvis is written in "extremely elementary" Haskell that has been stable for more than a decade.)
+The version of ghc should not matter, since Forvis is written in "extremely elementary" Haskell that has been stable for more than a decade.
+You can do the analogous package-install on other Linux distributions using their native package mechanisms, and use Macports on Apple OS X.  Full details can be found at `haskell.org`.

 Then, you can build the Forvis executable (`forvis_exe`) with: